 Many modern businesses have commoditised or automated steps which make taking a product to market faster and easier.
 IoT does not have this yet.
 To get the answer to these questions now, contact Canonical and read this white-paper on IoT app stores for a bit more background.

 The following blogs in this series will show you how to reach the “best case scenario” in all of the above steps.
 Next, we will look at selecting hardware.
 You should sign up to our IoT newsletter on the right hand side of this page to make sure you read it when it comes out.
+If you can’t wait till then, sign up to the webinar on How to launch IoT devices to get the full story, all in one place.

 *Specifically, you can start with Chinese wholesalers like Alibaba and get the raw materials to sell.
 Amazon provides access to +250 million customers with a store front, or Shopify can be used for the DIY enthusiast.
 Then, East-Asian manufacturing can be leveraged at any scale, for example by using Sourcify.
 This adds value to raw materials and turn it into a unique product, while Stripe, Paypal, or banks take payments.
 Finally, third-party logistics gets the product from warehouse to consumer.